icaros-usc/EvoStone2/README.md

 dotnet bin/DeckEvaluator.dll 1
 ```

 This command starts a new DeckEvaluator node.
 The first parameter is the node ID.
 You can start multiple nodes locally, but you must specify a different node for each worker.
-The node will take a strategy generated from the search algorithm and play specified number of games using that strategy.
-Once the games are complete, the node will send results back to the control node and await a new strategy.
+The node will take a deck generated from the search algorithm and play specified number of games using that deck.
+Once the games are complete, the node will send results back to the control node and await a new deck.

 ## Running DeckSearch Experiment (Distributed using Slurm)